ProjectPete/azure-docs/articles/security/develop/security-code-analysis-onboard.md

 1. After the extension is shared with your Azure DevOps organization, go to your Azure DevOps organization page.
 An example URL for such a page is `https://dev.azure.com/contoso`.
 1. Select the shopping bag icon in the upper-right corner next to your name, then select **Manage extensions**.
+1. From the Manage Extensions page, select the "Shared" tab, if the extension has been shared with you.
+1. Select the **Microsoft Security Code Analysis** extension, which will open a blade that shows the details.
-1. Select the Microsoft Security Code Analysis extension, then open the Azure DevOps UI wizard to start installation.
+1. Click the **Install** button, top right next to the marketplace button.
+This will open the Azure DevOps UI wizard in a new tab.
-1. From the drop-down list, choose the Azure DevOps organization to install the extension on.
+1. From the drop-down list presented, choose the Azure DevOps organization to install the extension on.
-1. Select **Install**.
+1. Select the **Install** button on this new page.
 After installation is complete, you can start using the extension.

 >[!NOTE]
 > Even if you don't have access for installing the extension, continue with the installation steps.
 You can request access from your Azure DevOps organization admin during the installation process.